whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 It can similarly be argued that there is no real distinction between imposing harms and withholding benefits.
 The only difference between the two cases concerns what we understand to be the status quo, which lacks moral significance.
 Suppose scenario A is better for someone than B. Then to shift from A to B would be a “harm”, while to prevent a shift from B to A would be to “withhold a benefit”.
 But this is merely a descriptive difference.
 If we deny that the historically given starting point provides a morally privileged baseline, then we must say that the cost in either case is the same, namely the difference in well-being between A and B. In principle, it should not matter where we start from.[^27]

-Now suppose that scenario B is vastly better for someone else than A is: perhaps it will save their life, at the cost of the first person's arm.
-Nobody would think it okay to kill a person just to save another's arm (that is, to shift from B to A).
+Now suppose that scenario B is vastly better for someone else than A is: perhaps it will save their life, at the cost of the first person’s arm.
+Nobody would think it okay to kill a person just to save another’s arm (that is, to shift from B to A).
 So if we are to avoid status quo bias, we must similarly judge that it would be wrong to _oppose_ the shift from A to B—that is, we should not object to saving someone’s life at the cost of another’s arm.[^28] We should not care especially about preserving the privilege of whoever stood to benefit by default; such conservatism is not truly fair or just.
 Instead, our goal should be to bring about whatever outcome would be best _overall_, counting everyone equally, just as utilitarianism prescribes.

 #### Evolutionary Debunking Arguments